vinceyyy/Aerostat/README.md

 Only three commands needed for deploying your model: `install`, `login`, and `deploy`.

 ### Setup
 1. Run the following command to install all the dependencies needed to run Aerostat.
-Please allow installation in the pop-up windows to continue.
+Please allow installation in the pop-up window to continue.
 ```bash
 aerostat install